NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 .. literalinclude:: ../../../examples/abc.cpp
    :language: cpp
-   :lines: 15-16
+   :lines: 31-32

 When the ``op::Add`` op is constructed, it will check that the element types and shapes of its inputs match; to support multiple frameworks, ngraph does not do automatic type conversion or broadcasting.
 In this case, they match, and the shape of the unique output of ``t0`` will be a 32-bit float with shape ``(2, 3)``.
-Similarly, ``op::Multiply``checks that its inputs match and sets the element type and shape of its unique output.
+Similarly, ``op::Multiply`` checks that its inputs match and sets the element type and shape of its unique output.

 Once the graph is built, we need to package it in a ``Function``:

 .. literalinclude:: ../../../examples/abc.cpp
    :language: cpp
-   :lines: 19
+   :lines: 35

 The first argument to the constuctor specifies the nodes that the function will return; in this case, the product.
 A ``NodeVector`` is a vector of shared